 Agile development achieves these advantages through adherence to several processes and principles.

 How does a team using the agile approach stay organized?
-One special feature of this method is visual control by which all team members use colored cards that signal the completion of a certain part of development.
+One special feature of this method is visual control, a method by which team members use colored cards to signal the status of each part of development.
 For example, blue could mean a certain element has been fully planned, and green could mean the component has been developed.
 Thanks to this visualization, every team member is informed on the exact stage of each element.

 Another useful feature is that, according to the principles of agile development, the client and team are constantly interacting with one another.
-Every person involved keeps track of the process, voices their suggestions and asks questions, which means that any issues are dealt with almost immediately.
-This streamlines the processes and creates a comfortable working environment by providing a maximal level of trust and rapport that leads to a stronger end product.
-After all, if the project manager, the team members, and the ordering client are working together closely, any risk of misunderstanding goals or skewing information is largely mitigated.
+Every person involved in the project keeps track of the process, voices their suggestions, and asks questions continuously, which means any issues are dealt with almost immediately.
+This streamlines the process and creates a comfortable working environment built on trust and rapport, ultimately leading to a stronger end product.
+After all, if the project manager, team members, and the client are working together closely, any risk of misunderstanding goals or skewing information is largely mitigated.

-Agile development usually starts by splitting up the scope into smaller components divided among individual project groups.
+Agile development usually starts by dividing the scope into smaller components doled out to individual project groups.
 This simplifies the process and allows each group to focus on their individual tasks.
 Working in a project group, the team members obtain new knowledge and learn from mistakes.
 This continuous skill development allows the team to avoid repeating mistakes and to deliver a better end product.

 Another integral element of agile development is working in sprints and holding daily meetings to update team members.
-The entire project timeline is divided into sprints — for example, there could be ten — and throughout the project duration, the team members meet every day to discuss past and future tasks associated with each sprint.
-Sprints are strictly set periods of time during which the team is supposed to complete a given set of tasks — and quality control is done upon completion of every sprint.
-Working in sprints lays the groundwork for transparency and accountability, allowing each team member to demonstrate exactly what they accomplish during every sprint.
+The entire project timeline is divided into sprints—for example, there could be ten—and throughout the project duration, the team members meet every day to discuss past and future tasks associated with each sprint.
+Sprints are strictly set periods of time during which the team is supposed to complete a given set of tasks, and each sprint ends with quality control.
+Working in sprints lays the groundwork for transparency and accountability, allowing each team member to demonstrate exactly what they accomplish during at each milestone.

 Agile Development: The Key to Quality and Flexibility

 Agile management allows for maximum flexibility.
 While traditional development calls for very specific stages of work, agile development easily adapts to the changing needs of the end user and ordering client.
-Projects developed using Agile methodology are easily launched and easily adapted based on feedback.
-Agile development also allows for close cooperation between the ordering client and the development team.
+Projects developed using agile methodology are easily launched and easily adapted based on feedback.
+Agile development also allows for close collaboration between the client and the development team.

-As a consequence, the agile development method allows clients to receive products of the highest quality.
-And, arguably the most important advantage of agile, development, it allows them to receive a usable version of that product as early as possible.
-Launching the early version — the minimum viable product —allows the client to evaluate the current and potential effects of the product on the market, estimate overall expenditure, and make decisions about whether to develop the product further or close out the project.
+As a result, the agile development method yields high-quality products and, arguably the most important advantage, it gives clients usable versions of their products as early as possible.
+Launching the early version—the minimum viable product—allows the client to evaluate the current and potential effects of the product on the market, estimate overall expenditure, and make decisions about whether to develop the product further or close out the project.